Last Updated: March 2, 2026

 Level 64+: 20–30% of base salary

-High performers can significantly exceed their target bonus percentages, with some senior CSAMs reporting bonuses up to $98,000.
+Bonuses are tied to customer satisfaction scores, product adoption rates, renewal rates, and strategic account growth.
+High performers can significantly exceed target percentages, with some senior CSAMs reporting bonuses up to $98,000.

 Stock Compensation (RSUs)